liuyibox/ECEN765-Machine-Learning-with-Networks/README.md

 # ECEN765-Machine-Learning-with-Networks
-This project are the individual projects that are completed during the course ECEN765 at Texas A&amp;M University
+This project includes the individual projects that are completed during the course ECEN765 at Texas A&amp;M University